-One of the biggest advantages of the Medicare Advantage (Medicare Part C) program is there are so many plan types available, you might just find one that fits your needs and preferences.
+One of the biggest advantages of the Medicare Advantage (Medicare Part C) program is its abundance of available plan types.
+As a result, you might just find one that fits your specific needs and preferences.

 For example, if you don’t mind having less provider flexibility for the sake of lower costs, you might consider a Medicare Advantage Health Maintenance Organization (HMO) plan.

 Medicare Advantage Special Needs Plans may be particularly helpful for beneficiaries in uniquely challenging situations.
-These plans offer benefits specially designed for those who live in an institution (like a nursing home); have at least one chronic condition; or those who navigate both Medicare and Medicaid coverage.
+These plans offer benefits specially designed for those who:

 Medicare Advantage costs may be lower

 Another reason you might like Medicare Advantage is that costs may be lower than Original Medicare, depending on the plan.